ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 Connection -> CloneError<reason?>
 ~~~

-The Connection Priority Connection Property operates on entangled Connections
+The `Connection Priority` Connection Property operates on Connections in a Connection Group
 using the same approach as in {{msg-priority}}: when allocating available network
 capacity among Connections in a Connection Group, sends on Connections with
 lower Priority values will be prioritized over sends on Connections with